Dutch Permanent GNSS Array (DPGA)

 The local data center in Delft provides data for the first order GNSS infrastructure in the Netherlands.
 The station setup and data is conform international standards.
 The stations fullfill different purposes: some of them are active reference stations (AGRS.NL), of which several are co-located with tide gauges along the North Sea coast, others are Integrated Geodetic Reference Station (IGRS) equiped corner reflectors for InSAR.
 Several stations are part of international networks, such as the International GNSS Service (IGS), Euref Permanent GNSS Network (EPN), and others; the data for these stations is forwarded to regional and global data centers

-Ameland Apeldoorn Cabauw Zegveld Delft Eijsden Epen Eindhoven Kootwijk Rouveen Schiermonnikoog Terschelling Texel Ijmuiden Vlieland Vlissingen Westerbork Delfzijl Den_Helder Harlingen Hoek_van_Holland Maassluis Valkenburg_ZH Plombieres Singapore Click on a station to view station info.
+Ameland Apeldoorn Cabauw Zegveld Delft Eijsden Enschede Epen Eindhoven Kootwijk Rouveen Schiermonnikoog Terschelling Texel Ijmuiden Vlieland Vlissingen Westerbork Delfzijl Den_Helder Harlingen Hoek_van_Holland Maassluis Valkenburg_ZH Plombieres Singapore Stolwijk Click on a station to view station info.

 [station information table]